cereniyim/llm-story-generator/README.md

 The core component of this web service is an LLM model.
 Whether it is developed in-house or a pre-trained model it should be tested extensively.
 One example could be testing against edge cases like profanity, AI hallucinations and so on.

-Also, some guardrails can be implemented before going into the production E.g. MarvinAI should not answer any questions to disclose employee salaries even though it is asked to provide.
+Also, some guardrails should be implemented before going into the production E.g. MarvinAI should not answer any questions that disclose employee salaries even though it is asked to provide.

 All in all, the service should be well-tested from human-level judgement perspective.